stoeps13/connections-doc/source/admin/secure/t_kerb_configure_AD_account.md

 Select an Active Directory account to map to administrative roles in IBM WebSphere Application Server.

+!!! note
-**Note:** Don't use the same Active Directory account for the following roles:
+    Don't use the same Active Directory account for the following roles:

 -   The bind account configured under LDAP configuration in WAS.
 -   The application account